-Using JADE Monitor for Lock Contention Issues
+Using Jade Monitor for Lock Contention Issues

-If you suspect you have a lock contention problem, use JADE Monitor to record locks and queued locks, under Locks in the Navigator.
-Refresh manually (CTRL+F5) while reproducing the problem situation, or activate the timer.
+If you suspect you have a lock contention problem:

+- 1. Use the Jade Monitor to record locks and gueued locks, under Locks in the Navigator. - 2.
+Refresh manually (Ctrl+F5) while reproducing the problem situation. - Activate the timer. - 4.
 Log the results to a file.

 Enabling system statistics may also be useful.

 When you find evidence of the locking issue, you will need to know what caused it.
 Enable logging of the Users sheet, especially if applications are starting and stopping.
-JADE Monitor shows who is holding the lock or queued lock in the User column (as shown in the diagram in "Diagnosing the Problem" under "Example 1 - A Long Time in Transaction State", later in this document).
+Jade Monitor shows who is holding the lock or queued lock in the User column (as shown in the image in "Diagnosing the Problem" under "Example 1 - A Long Time in Transaction State", later in this document).
 This contains the instance id of the Process object for the user, which is convenient for cross-reference with the Users sheet.